lighthouse-labs/scheduler-api/README.md

 ## Creating The DB

-Create a database with the command `CREATE DATABASE scheduler_development;`.

 Copy the `.env.example` file to .env.development and fill in the necessary PostgreSQL configuration.
+The example below uses the same configuration as your midterm project.
 The `node-postgres` library uses these environment variables by default.

 ```
-PGHOST=
-PGUSER=
-PGDATABASE=
-PGPASSWORD=
-PGPORT=
+PGHOST=localhost
+PGUSER=labber
+PGDATABASE=scheduler_development
+PGPASSWORD=labber
+PGPORT=5432
 ```

+Create a database with the command `CREATE DATABASE scheduler_development OWNER labber;`.

 ## Seeding